ishan-gaur/HPA_CC/README.md

 ## pseudotime_labels.py

 # DevLog
+2/7/24: __TODO__ change the pseudotime labels to match the distribution from the cell-cycle paper

 2/4/24: WHAT HAPPENED TO MY OTHER NOTES?
 Also need to add the HPA DINO module __TODO__ add back the version warnings if modifying the packages doesn't work __TODO__ make install.sh install non develop mode for pip